Employers interview a LOT of people for each job… sometimes 20 or more people get interviewed for a single opening.

 How do you plan to set yourself apart during the interview?
 While your experience, skills and knowledge should be able to stand alone, I encourage my clients to brand themselves with a Signature Trademark.
 Mine is coffee.

 While the focus of my resume/cover letter/interview isn’t coffee, I do mention my soy, sugar-free vanilla latte addiction when appropriate.
-I brand myself as “a well-caffeinated multipotentialite”—I have a lot of areas of interest and drink plenty of coffee along the way.
+I brand myself as “well-caffeinated”—I have a lot of areas of interest and drink plenty of coffee along the way.
 Doing so shows that I am more than my resume; I am also a person.
 What’s your Signature Trademark?

 Show your authentic self